 In response, Coventry 's new Technical Institute was opened in 1888 in an old textile warehouse in Earl Street.
-The buildings were never really fully suitable for use, and so in the early 1900s, plans were drawn up to flatten the building and build a new one on the same site, but this proved to be too expensive.
+The buildings were never best suited to this use, and so in the early 1900s, plans were drawn up to flatten the building and build a new one on the same site, but this proved to be too expensive.
 Various other sites were considered and Pool Meadow was selected.
 However, with the outbreak of the First World War, no further progress could be made.

-In 1919, the City Council acquired three acres of land at the corner of Albany Road and The Butts – as a site for the new building (bringing together the Junior Technical School, providing apprenticeships for boys who were not academic enough for the National Diploma, and the Institute).
+In 1919, the City Council acquired three acres of land at the corner of Albany Road and Butts as a site for the new building (bringing together the Junior Technical School, providing apprenticeships for boys who were not academic enough for the National Diploma, and the Institute).

 Work began on the building of the new college in August 1933, and a time capsule (messages in a bottle) was buried under the front steps by the workmen, which was rediscovered in 1995.
 On 10th July 1934, HRH the Prince of Wales visited the building under construction.
 The College was formally opened on 10th December 1935 by the Duke of York (later George VI).

 During the Second World War, trenches were dug in the sports ground and special courses were run in fuel efficiency, economical bread production and the making of wartime gym shoes.
 The iron railings at the front (which had cost £600) were lost to the War effort and the nation's need for scrap iron for a paltry £30.
 The College never closed during this time and after the heavy bombing in November 1940, hundreds of homeless citizens were housed at the college.
-A number of bombs were dropped on the building, but it escaped with little damage.
+Bombs were dropped on the building, but it escaped with little damage.

 The birth of the Albany Theatre